-The Code of Conduct for Council Members and Code of Conduct for Council Employees details the circumstances in which gifts and benefits received by Elected Members or Employees must be recorded in a register and displayed on Council's website.
+The Code of Conduct for Council Members and Code of Conduct for Council Employees details the circumstances in which gifts and benefits received by Council Members or Employees must be recorded in a register and displayed on Council's website.

 Upon reviewing the Agenda for a Council (or Committee or Subsidiary) meeting, Members must consider whether they have a prescribed interest (prescribed by the Act) in any matter to be considered at the meeting.